S&P 500, Dow slip as focus turns to tech earnings

-Video-streaming service provider Netflix (NFLX.O), which thrived during last year's lockdowns, will be the first to report quarterly numbers in the so called FAANG group.
+Video-streaming service provider Netflix, which thrived during last year’s lockdowns, will be the first to report quarterly numbers in the so called FAANG group.
 Its shares rose 1.3% in early trading, ahead of its results after the closing bell.

 “We are getting a little bit of weakness ... even though the earnings and economic data is good,” said Ryan Detrick, senior market strategist at LPL Financial in Charlotte, North Carolina.